react-dnd/react-dnd/packages/documentation/docs/00 Quick Start/Testing.md

 npm install --save-dev react-dnd-test-backend
 ```

-Here is an example to get you started:
+Here are some examples to get you started:

 -------------------
 ```js